aredn/documentation/arednGettingStarted/downloading_firmware.rst

   If you are loading firmware on Mikrotik devices for the first time you must download **both** the *KERNEL* and *SYSUPGRADE* images.
 Otherwise download only the *SYSUPGRADE* firmware image.

 GL.iNET
-  For GL.iNet devices you will only see the *SYSUPGRADE* image for both first-time installs or firmware upgrades.
+  For GL.iNet devices you will only see the *SYSUPGRADE* image for both first-time installs and firmware upgrades.

 Click the appropriate button to download the image file to your local computer.
 Make a note of the download location on your computer, since you will use the downloaded image(s) to install the AREDN® firmware on your device.